Best Board Books About Dogs

 Big Dog Little Dog by P.D.
 Eastman

 Meet best friends Fred (Big Dog) and Ted (Little Dog).
 Though one is big and one is little, and one loves green and one loves red, these pup pals prove that opposites can be the very best of friends.
-We LOVE this book!
+My children LOVED this book!

 Naptime with Theo and Beau by Jessica Shyba